CJCameron13/bmi-calculator/README.md

 Sep 4 - This calculator box has been quite the tinker job.
 I found a way to get the labels "inside" of the input box by containing the input and label in a parent box.
 One issue remains and that is the wonky sizing of the input boxes.
 They still dramatically widen when increasing the font size.
 And it's the only element that doesn't seem to "listen" to its prescribed width.

+Sep 5 - By giving the input box a fixed width using px instead of %, I was able to solve the widening issue.
+Completed more of the layout.
+Namely the results section and got started with the habits section.
+Attempted to work on the imperial layout for the calculator box but I will save that for when the page layout is done.
+Wanted to feel some progress on the page.

 ### Built with

 - Semantic HTML5 markup